ConduitMC/ConduitLauncher/README.md

 # ConduitLauncher

-ConduitLauncher is the launcher for ServerWrapper, the next-generation Minecraft plugin system.
+ConduitLauncher is the launcher for Conduit, the next-generation Minecraft plugin system.

 Stay tuned for more information.